rapka/polemics-md-wiki/content/Cartography/Spiritia/Meaningness.md

 [Website](https://meaningness.com/)

-Book / website written by David Chapman.
+Meaningness is a book/website written by David Chapman.
 Chapman has written several other books as well: [Better Without AI](https://betterwithout.ai/)is about "moderate apocalypses" from AI and [In the Cells of the Eggplant](https://metarationality.com/), an "introduction to metarationality".

 ### Better Without AI